pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

     tanzu apps workload update pet-clinic --env foo=bar
     ```

-3. To export the workload definition into git, or to migrate to another environment, run:
+3. To export the workload definition into Git, or to migrate to another environment, run:

     ```bash
     tanzu apps workload get pet-clinic --export